protocol/beyond-bitswap/RFC/rfcBBL102/README.md

 -   Forwarder of discovered blocks: Nodes x-hops away from the source of the requests can send responses following two approaches:

     -   Symmetric routing: Messages are forwarded to the requestor following the same path followed by the WANT messages.
+Results show is effective when the number of blocks relayed in the network is small, if not the amplification in the number of duplicate blocks wipes out the improvements in the time to fetch content.

-    -   Asymmetric routing: Messages do not follow the same path followed by the WANT message, and responses are directly forwarded to its original requestor.
+    -   Asymmetric routing: Messages do not traverse the same path followed by the WANT message, and responses are directly forwarded to its original requestor.
 In this alternative, nodes follow a "fire-and-forget approach" where intermediate nodes only act as relays and don't track the status of sessions, the receiving node X-hops away answer the requestor node directly, and the only one tracking the state of the session is the originating peer (and maybe the directly connected peers while the session has not been canceled, so that if they see any of the requested blocks it can notify its discovery).
 When implementing this approach we have to also bear in mind that establishing connections is an expensive process so in order for this approach to be efficient we should evaluate when it is worth for nodes to open a dedicated connection to forward messages back to the original requestor.
 This does mean that the WANT messages need to have an additional field of “requester” so that the receiving node knows who to dial to deliver a block.

 Initially, the protocol will be designed using symmetric routing, and will explore other routing alternatives in the future work.
 When exploring symmetric routing we need to bear in mind that according to IPFS values, nodes shouldn't push content to other peers that haven't requested it.